-In March 2013, Banca Monte dei Paschi di Siena ("MPS") initiated civil proceedings in Italy against Deutsche Bank alleging that Deutsche Bank assisted former MPS senior management in an accounting fraud on MPS, by undertaking repo transactions with MPS and ""Santorini", a wholly owned special-purpose vehicle of MPS, which helped MPS defer losses on a previous transaction undertaken with Deutsche Bank.
-Subsequently, in July 2013, the Fondazione Monte dei Paschi di Siena ("FMPS"), MPS' largest shareholder, also commenced civil proceedings in Italy for damages based on substantially the same facts.
+In March 2013, Banca Monte dei Paschi di Siena ("MPS") initiated civil proceedings in Italy against Deutsche Bank alleging that Deutsche Bank assisted former MPS senior management in an accounting fraud on MPS, by undertaking repo transactions with MPS and "Santorini", a wholly owned special-purpose vehicle of MPS, which helped MPS defer losses on a previous transaction undertaken with Deutsche Bank.
 In December 2013, Deutsche Bank reached an agreement with MPS to settle the civil proceedings and the transactions were unwound.
-The civil proceedings initiated by FMPS, in which damages of between € 220 million and € 381 million were claimed, were also settled in December 2018 upon payment by Deutsche Bank of € 17.5 million.
-FMPS's separate claim filed in July 2014 against FMPS's former administrators and a syndicate of 12 banks including Deutsche Bank S.p.A. for € 286 million has been settled and on 26 July 2022, the Court in Florence ended the proceedings.
-The impact of this settlement on Deutsche Bank was not material.

 A criminal investigation was launched by the Siena Public Prosecutor into the transactions entered into by MPS with Deutsche Bank and certain unrelated transactions entered into by MPS with other parties.
 Such investigation was moved in summer 2014 from Siena to the Milan Public Prosecutors as a result of a change in the alleged charges being investigated.
-On 16 February 2016, the Milan Public Prosecutors issued a request of committal to trial against Deutsche Bank and six current and former employees.
-The committal process concluded with a hearing on 1 October 2016, during which the Milan court committed all defendants in the criminal proceedings to trial.
-Deutsche Bank's potential exposure was for administrative liability under Italian Legislative Decree n.
-231/2001 and for civil vicarious liability as an employer of current and former Deutsche Bank employees who are being criminally prosecuted.
+On 1In October 2016, the Milan court committed all defendants in the criminal proceedings to trial.

-On 8 November 2019, the Milan court issued its verdicts, finding five former employees and one current employee of Deutsche Bank guilty and sentencing them to either 3 years and 6 months or 4 years and 8 months.
+On 8In November 2019, the Milan court issued its verdicts, finding five former employees and one current employee of Deutsche Bank guilty and sentencing them to either 3 years and 6 months or 4 years and 8 months.
 Deutsche Bank was found liable under Italian Legislative Decree n.
 231/2001 and the court ordered the seizure of alleged profits of € 64.9 million and a fine of € 3 million.
 The Court also found Deutsche Bank had civil vicarious liability for damages (to be quantified by the civil court) as an employer of the current and former employees who were convicted.
 The sentences and fines were not due until the conclusion of any appeal process.
-The final judgment was issued by the Court on 13 May 2020.
-Following appeals filed by Deutsche Bank and the six former or current employees filed an appeal to the Milan Court of Appeal on 22 September 2020.
-The Milan Court of Appeal heard the appeal between 2 December 2021 and 31 March 2022.
-On, on 6 May 2022, the Milan Court of Appeal-delivered the second instance verdict by which they acquitted all the Deutsche Bank defendants from all the charges, found Deutsche bank not liable under Italian Legislative Decree n.
+Following appeals filed by Deutsche Bank and the six former or current employees, on 6 Mayin 2022, the Milan Court of Appeal acquitted all the Deutsche Bank defendants from all the charges, found Deutsche bank not liable under Italian Legislative Decree n.
 231/2001, revoked the confiscation of € 64.9 million and the fine of € 3 million ordered against Deutsche Bank, and revoked the finding of civil vicarious liability for damages.
-The Milan Court of Appeal published its written reasons on 3 October 2022 and the Public Prosecutor filed an appeal against the Milan Court of Appeal verdicts before the Supreme Court on 16 November 2022.
-The hearing efOn 11 October 2023, the Supreme Court has been scheduled for 11 October 2023 declared the Public Prosecutor's appeal inadmissible and confirmed the acquittal decisions of the Milan Court of Appeal, which are now therefore final.
+The Public Prosecutor filed an appeal against the Milan Court of Appeal verdicts before the Supreme Court on 16in November 2022.
+On 11 October 2023, the Supreme Court declared the Public Prosecutor's prosecutor's appeal inadmissible and confirmed the acquittal decisions of the Milan Court of Appeal, which are now therefore final.
+While the criminal proceedings are concluded, there nonetheless remains the possibility of potential future civil claims.

-On 22 May 2018, CONSOB, the authority responsible for regulating the Italian financial markets, issued fines of € 100,000 each against the six current and former employees of Deutsche Bank who are defendants in the criminal proceedings.
+On 22In May 2018, CONSOB, the authority responsible for regulating the Italian financial markets, issued fines of € 100,000 each against the six current and former employees of Deutsche Bank who are defendants in the criminal proceedings.
 The six individuals were also banned from performing management functions in Italy and for Italian based institutions for three to six months each.
-No separate fine or sanction was imposed on Deutsche Bank, but it is jointly and severally liable for the six current/former Deutsche Bank employees, fines.
-On 14 June 2018, Deutsche Bank and the six individuals filed an appeal in the Milan Court of Appeal challenging CONSOB, decision and one of the individuals sought a stay of enforcement of the fine against that individual.
-The stay was granted on 21 July 2018.
-On 17 December 2020, the Milan Court of Appeal allowed the appeals filed by Deutsche Bank and the six current and former employees and annulled the resolution sanctioning them.
-CONSOB filed an appeal to the Supreme Court against the decision on 17 June 2021.
+No separate fine or sanction was imposed on Deutsche Bank, but it is jointly and severally liable for the six current/former Deutsche Bank employees. fines.
+On 14In June 2018, Deutsche Bank and the six individuals filed an appeal in the Milan Court of Appeal challenging CONSOB's CONSOB's decision.
+On 17In December 2020, the Milan Court of Appeal allowed the appeals filed by Deutsche Bank and the six current and former employees and annulled the resolution sanctioning them.
+CONSOB filed an appeal to the Supreme Court against the decision on 17in June 2021.
 Deutsche Bank and the six individuals have opposed the appeal.